keisukekondokk/covid19-simulator-japan/README.md

 The copyright of the developed code belongs to Keisuke Kondo.

 ### Copyright of Third Parties
 Keisuke Kondo developed the Content based on the information on From-To Analysis on the Regional Economy and Society Analyzing System (RESAS), which is freely available using the RESAS API.
 The original data of From-To Analysis is based on Mobile Spatial Statistics&reg; of NTT DOCOMO.
-The shapfile of the 47 prefectures in Japan is taken from the Portal Site of Official Statistics of Japan, e-Stat.
+The shapefile of the 47 prefectures in Japan is taken from the Portal Site of Official Statistics of Japan, e-Stat.
 Users must confirm the terms of use of the RESAS and the e-Stat, prior to using the Content.

 ### Disclaimer
 <ul>